Protect your legacy: manage four key factors to transfer an inheritance more effectively (Quebec edition)

 Investment insight

 Arranging the smooth transfer of assets to heirs can be a challenge for a few reasons.
 The first relates to time.
-Often, settling an estate requires time before instructions can be carried out and your heirs can receive their inheritance, frequently taking from one to nine months, or longer if it’s contested.
+Often, settling an estate requires time before instructions can be carried out and your heirs can receive their inheritance, frequently taking up to 9 months or longer if it’s contested.

 Second, estate fees may significantly erode the value of an estate, diminishing the amount of money your heirs receive.
 Third, many investors want to protect the privacy of their bequests.
 Finally, your heirs will likely be dealing with a powerful mix of emotions throughout the estate settlement process.
 It’s very important to develop a plan that minimizes hurt feelings and family discord.